|

 | | Book | | | ✉ Contact | | | +212 600 608 608 |

 It's the question everyone asks before a first trip to Marrakech.
 A hotel — you know what that is.
-But a boutique property?
+But a boutique riad?
 It's a traditional Moroccan house, built around an open-air patio, with a fountain, plants and galleries on two floors.
-Staying in a boutique property means living inside Marrakech — not alongside it.
+Staying in a boutique hotel means living inside Marrakech — not alongside it.
 It's also a choice with trade-offs: you gain in authenticity what you lose in standardisation.
 Here is the comparison to help you decide.

 | Criterion | 🏛️ Riad | 🏨 Hotel |